 - persistent sweating

 Individuals with hyperthyroidism who experience any symptoms of thyroid storm are typically admitted to the emergency room.
 If you suspect you or someone else has thyroid storm symptoms, call 911 immediately.
-People with thyroid storm generally exhibit an increased heart rate, as well as a high top number in blood pressure.
+People with thyroid storm generally exhibit an increased heart rate, as well as a high top blood pressure number (systolic blood pressure).

-A doctor will measure your thyroid hormone levels through a blood test.
+A doctor will measure your thyroid hormone levels with a blood test.
 Thyroid stimulating hormone (TSH) levels tend to be low in hyperthyroidism and thyroid storm.
-According to the National Library of Medicine, normal TSH levels range between 0.5 and 3.0 mlU/L. (National Institutes of Health).
-T3 and T4 hormones are higher than normal in people with thyroid storm.
+According to the American Association for Clinical Chemistry (AACC), normal values for TSH range from 0.4 to 4 mIU/L. T3 and T4 hormones are higher than normal in people with thyroid storm.

 Thyroid storm requires immediate, aggressive emergency medical attention.
 When left untreated, thyroid storm can cause congestive heart failure.
 Patients may also experience fluid-filled lungs.
-According to S. Karger, the mortality rate for people with untreated thyroid storm is 75 percent.
+According to an article published in a German medical journal, the mortality rate for people with untreated thyroid storm is 75 percent.

 The chances of surviving thyroid storm increase if you quickly seek medical care.
 Related complications may be lessened once your thyroid hormone levels are returned to the normal range (known as euthyroid).